 But, as soon as water temperatures are only slightly rising, perch tend to feed rather actively both during day- and nighttime.
 During the warmer months, they instead seek somewhat cooler temperatures, which can be found mostly during nighttime.

 Hence, it is the third factor, water clarity, that seems to play the most important role.
 As perch are visually oriented hunters, they need a certain level of water clarity in order to find their prey.

 So, given that the water is relatively clear and temperatures are rising slightly, perch do hunt and feed in the dark as well.
 And hence, you can fish for them successfully even at night!

 Best Time of Year for Perch Fishing at Night

-The absolutely best time of year for nighttime perch fishing is during the early spring.
-I have tested all the seasons rather substantially, but have only observed major biting activity between March and early May.
+The absolutely best time of year for nighttime perch fishing is between early spring and summer.
+I have tested all the seasons rather substantially, but have only observed major biting activity between March and June.

-This probably goes hand in hand with the perch’s elevated post-winter and pre-spawning activity.
+This probably goes hand in hand with the perch’s elevated post-winter and pre-spawning activity, as well as the generally lower daytime activity during high summer.
 All the important factors are present and hence, night fishing for perch during this period can be very rewarding.

-All in all, the spring is the perfect time for nighttime fishing for perch and you should definitely give it a try!
+All in all, spring and summer are perfect seasons for nighttime fishing for perch and you should definitely give it a try!